-Research interests include algebra, algebraic geometry, differential equations, differential geometry, logic and foundations, modern analysis, number theory, probability, and topology.
-MS students may minor in any department where mathematics plays a significant role.
+Research interests include algebra, algebraic geometry, combinatorics, differential equations, differential geometry, logic and foundations, modern analysis, noncommutative geometry, number theory, operator algebras, probability, and topology.

 Requires 30 semester hours of approved graduate study with a presentation of a mathematics project or thesis before a faculty committee.